MacQuesten Cuts Ribbon on $95M Affordable Housing Project

 The building is within walking distance of the center of Mount Vernon, Gramatan Avenue shopping corridor as well as bus stops to the Cross County Shopping Center and theatres in Yonkers.
 In addition, Empire Casino is only one mile to the west of this project.

 22 South West will also compliment the newly constructed Horizon Luxury Rentals on MacQuesten Parkway at the north end of Mount Vernon near Fleetwood.
 This in turn will create a sustainable neighborhood in which people can live, work, shop and have easy access to services.
-The development will also encourage the use of public transportation by reducing the number of new parking spaces created without compromising street parking.
+The development will also encourage the use of public transportation by reducing the number of new parking spaces created without compromising street parking, the developer stated.